RobotExMachina/Machina.NET/docs/Acknowledgments.md

 Some of the syntactic and state-based flavor of BRobot was inspired by the outstanding [Processing project](http://processing.org), co-created by Casey Reas and Ben Fry.

-I am sure I have forgotten many people who should be acknowledged here, and I haven't.
+I am sure I have forgotten many people who should be acknowledged here.
 If you feel that is the case, poke me and tell me you deserve it.
 You will probably be right ;)

 BRobot was created and is maintained by [Jose Luis Garcia del Castillo](http://www.garciadelcastillo.es).